 - Technical Specifications

-Warranty 1 year (local) Product Type Amplifier (Headphone) Style/Type Desktop
+Warranty 5 years (local) Availability Preorder / Backorder (currently unavailable) Product Type Amplifier (Headphone) Style/Type Desktop Microphone None

 - User Reviews